apache/drill/_docs/sql-ref/002-lexical-structure.md

 * Keywords
 * Identifiers that SQL cannot parse.

-For example, you enclose the SQL keywords date and time in back ticks in the example in section, ["Example: Read JSON, Write Parquet"](/docs/parquet-format#example-read-json-write-parquet):
+For example, enclose the SQL keywords date and time in back ticks when referring to column names, but not when referring to data types:

     CREATE TABLE dfs.tmp.sampleparquet AS
     (SELECT trans_id,